nicarq/Illustrator-to-Android-iOS-Export/README.md

 ##Changes

-Illustrator CS6 script to export an AI file and export it to Android and iOS compatible icons.
+Illustrator CS6 script to export an Ai file to Android and iOS compatible icons.

 Script provides support for the following:
 - Android